-Insurance Fraud and the Penalty for Falsifying Documents
+Insurance Fraud and Penalties for Falsifying Documents

 Insurance fraud is a huge problem which often goes without notice or care.
-Lots of people feel insurance fraud is a victim-less crime where nobody gets hurt.
+Lots of people feel insurance fraud is a victimless crime where nobody gets hurt.
 However, it is not just wealthy insurance companies getting hurt, it is all drivers which follow the rules and abide by the laws who are getting penalized with higher and higher insurance rates.
 Insurance fraud can come in many different forms.
 Some deceive insurance carriers into lower insurance rates while others file fraudulent claims.

-Not Paying Your Fair Share
+Pay Your Fair Share

 Nobody wants to pay for car insurance because it is uncertain if it will ever be used.
 When money is tight, insurance might seem to be one of those things you can do without, but understanding what car insurance is for will help minimize the overwhelming feeling of being ripped off.
 Still, people think if they lie or don’t tell the entire truth, they can get insurance coverage cheaper and all is well.